ak7588/capstone/journal.md

 2. Unity START!!!
 3. Can I save the data from each player and store it somewhere?

+### Rough Schedule:

+by Nov 1 - Narration MVP
+by Nov 8 - Begin drafting the first scene by Nov 15 - First scene MVP + Oculus testing by Nov 22 - Begin adding interactions by Nov 29 - MVP testing interactions by Dec 6 - continue refining the basic flow

 # Week 7

 ## Revised Paper